-Fifty percent of the funds, minus the administration and planning costs incurred by the County, will be directed to development of affordable housing activities.
+One hundred percent of the funds, minus the administration and planning costs incurred by the County, will be directed to development of affordable housing activities.

-While specific projects may have preferences and/or limitations on what eligible qualifying population is served, through the combination of services and affordable housing projects that are supported with HOME ARP funds, Thurston County will ensure that all eligible populations are able to access at least one activity.
+While specific projects may have preferences and/or limitations on what eligible qualifying population is served, through the affordable housing projects that are supported with HOME ARP funds, Thurston County will ensure that all eligible populations are able to access at least one activity.
 If necessary, Thurston County will amend its HOME ARP allocation plan to account for any funded projects that have preferences or limitations.